 Using the latest technology, the knowledgeable and skilled team of audiologists, speech-language pathologists and board certified otorhinolaryngologist (ENT) physicians provide extensive diagnostic evaluation of every child’s condition, followed by a personalized treatment plan.
-Among our experienced physicians are Dr. Stuart Morgenstein and Dr. Bruce Matt, both fellowship trained, with intensive, advanced study in pediatrics.
+Dr. Bruce Matt is one of our experienced physicians fellowship trained, with intensive, advanced study in pediatrics.

 We specialize in pediatric ear, nose and throat disorders, including:

 • Balance disorders

 • Ear infections

 • Hearing loss, including cochlear implants and bone-anchored hearing aids

 • Sinus disease

 • Tonsil and adenoid problems

 • Obstructive sleep apnea